Black Bean Soup

 - CHICKEN BASE: we like Better Than Bouillon Roasted Chicken Base

-- OIL: extra virgin olive oil or neutral oil works
+- OIL: olive or neutral oil.

-- LIME: fresh lime juice
+- FINISHING: fresh cilantro and lime juice.

 🔪Top tip